Carmen Nevarez, MD, MPH

 National Leadership Academy for the Public's Health (NLAPH)

-Since 2011, NLAPH has trained multisectoral teams from across the U.S. Funded by the CDC, United Health Foundation and the Kresge Foundation, NLAPH’s goal is to develop the leadership capacity of participants working across sectors to contribute to improved population health.
-This one-year program uses an action learning process that includes a webinar series, leadership retreat, coaching support, peer networking, an applied health leadership project, and web-based resources.
+NLAPH trains multi-sector teams from across the U.S. with the goal of developing the leadership capacity of participants working across sectors to contribute to improved population health.
+Funded by the CDC, this one-year program uses cutting-edge strategies, tools and the latest in cross-sector collaboration practices, including an action-learning process that includes a webinar series, leadership retreat, coaching support, peer networking, an Applied Health Leadership Project (AHLP), and web-based resources.
 The curriculum encourages advances in leadership knowledge, attitudes and practices.
+NLAPH teams learn by doing as they work on an issue already a priority in their community through their AHLP.

 Technology-Enabled Innovation and Integration of Care